Louvre Museum: Greece and Rome

 Venus de Milo (345) 125 BCE

 At the other end (348) of the Greek section is the Porch of Caryatids, with women serving as columns, designed by Renaissance sculptor Jean Goujon.
-It serves as a backdrop for the collection of Classic and Hellenistic sculpture.
+The Caryatids serve as a backdrop for the collection of Classic and Hellenistic sculpture.

 Porch of Caryatids, Artemis with Deer/Diana of Versailles

 And the Sleeping Hermaphrodite, a reference to the Greek story of Hermaphroditus, a young man who was so handsome the nymph Salmacis fell in love with him.
 She so loved him she wanted to merge with his body, and the wish was granted.
 This too is a Roman copy of a Greek original, a beautiful young figure which appears to be a typical female nude from the languid back—but is clearly a male from the front.
-This type of drama and luscious flesh leads int the Hellenistic period.
+This type of drama and luscious flesh leads into the Hellenistic period.